Serverless Jamstack, Part 3: Connect Serverless Functions to Website

 Step 3: Save Changes to the Repo

 Once you have verified that the entire app is working, revert the URLs back to their original endpoints in the script.js file: /api/cloud/getCoffee and /api/cloud/postEmail.
-App Platform will make these endpoints available to your app at its own URL upon deployment.
+App Platform makes these endpoints available to your app at its own URL upon deployment.

 To deploy the site, stage and commit all of the changes made to the repo using git: